top of page

 • 3 min read

-In this article, Maryna Markova share about a kiosk that doesn’t sell but shares – that’s how the project Sharing to Empower began.
-It explored how newly arrived people from Ukraine in Berlin invent their own forms of sharing and how these practices can create a sense of belonging, help build community, and help shape a new urban environment.
+In this material, Maryna Markova tells us about a recent initiative called the Sharing Kiosk — a mobile pavilion that doesn’t sell but shares.
+As part of the project Sharing to Empower, it explores how newly arrived people from Ukraine in Berlin create their own forms of sharing, and how these practices can foster a sense of belonging, build community, and shape a new urban environment.
+The text is published in Urban Storytellers Journal, a publication created within the Urban Storytelling School program of the Center for Social Vision (Sofia) and C*SPACE (Berlin).

 “Sharing” Kiosk – Небайдужі; Picture: Maryna Markova